 Over half of the remaining mountain gorilla population roam in the Virunga Mountains stretching across Rwanda, Uganda and the DRC (Congo).
-In this area, Rwanda's Volcans National Park is the best option as Uganda's Mgahinga group frequently cross over into Rwanda anyway, and the DRC situation is not very safe at the time of writing (Oct 2007).
+In this area, Rwanda's Volcans National Park is the best option as Uganda's Mgahinga group frequently cross over into Rwanda anyway, and the DRC situation is pretty unstable.
 The remaining gorillas are in Uganda's Bwindi Impenetrable Park.

 Going on a gorilla trek and watching them go about their daily business is one of those once-in-a-lifetime experiences and as you will read in the trip reports below, worth every cent of the high permit price.